IaC State Management: Remote Backends and Team Collaboration

 Remote state also matters for audit compliance.
 S3 backend with versioning turned on gives you a complete history of every state change, who made it, and when.
 For regulated environments where you need to prove infrastructure history, local state provides nothing.

 Solo development on personal infrastructure does not need remote state.
-If you are learning Terraform, experimenting with a side project, or doing a one-off proof of concept that nobody else will ever touch, local state works.
-The moment the infrastructure matters, migrate to remote.
+If you are learning Terraform, experimenting with a side project, or doing a one-off proof of concept that nobody else will ever touch, local state works fine.
+Migrate to remote state the moment the infrastructure matters.

 Local vs Remote State